Studying EAP at Bond University College

 |Text books||Allow AUD$ 50-$60 per semester|

-No processing fee will apply for students returning to Bond University College within 12 months of leaving
+Processing fees are payable by all individual students and are non-refundable.
+No processing fee will apply for students returning to Bond University College within 12 months of leaving.

 When considering the fees associated with your studies, keep in mind that Bond’s accelerated schedule means you can finish your degree sooner and be out in the workforce up to a year earlier than if you went to another university.

 This time saving also represents a substantial reduction in accommodation and living costs, plus a full year of extra earnings.